 Accommodation options in Mandaram Nuwara cater to various budgets:

-Homestays: For an authentic experience, opt for a homestay with local families.
+- Homestays: For an authentic experience, opt for a homestay with local families.
 These offer a warm, cultural immersion and often include home-cooked meals.
-Prices range from 2,500-4,000 LKR per night.
+Prices range from 2,500 to 4,000 LKR per night.

-Guesthouses: Budget-friendly guesthouses provide basic amenities like fans and mosquito nets, starting at around 2,250 LKR per night.
+- Guesthouses: Budget-friendly guesthouses offer basic amenities, including fans and mosquito nets, starting at approximately 2,250 LKR per night.

-Book accommodations in advance, especially during the peak season (December-March), to secure the best options.
+Book accommodations in advance, especially during the peak season (December to March), to secure the best options.

 What to Eat in Mandaram Nuwara